skepticatgit/azureshell/dockernextcloud/README.md

 	- Within portal, navigate to your VM
     - Click on the **Metrics** under **Monitoring** section of the left panel
 	- You can also set-up **Alert rules** under **Monitoring** section of the left panel

+7. Last, but not the least, client side encryption
+I highly suggest setting up [True Crypt 7.1a](https://www.grc.com/misc/truecrypt/truecrypt.htm)	containers and syncing them via Nextcloud.
+While you have achieved privacy and security by running Nextcloud VM, client side encryption is an additional level of security.
+One of the drawbacks with encrypted file containers is that Nextcloud currently does not support diffirential (delta) sync.
+Thus everytime time stamp of the encrypted file changes, Nextcloud will perform comlete resync.

 ## MIT License